pkraikhun/tswd-portfolio-pkraikhu/critique-by-design.md

 <img src="critique-by-design-original.png" width="800"/>
 </p>

+I went through World Investment Report 2010 and found this visualization with two 3d pie chart.
+The visualization shows the proportion of sovereign wealth funds (SWF) foreign direct investment in various sector in Y2007-2008 and Y2009-2010.

 ## Part II: Critique the data visualization
 The visualization is critiqued according to Stephen Few's Data Visualization Effectiveness Profile on following criteria:
 -	Usefulness: 10 – The data provides information on percentage of sovereign wealth fund investment in each sector for two period reflecting the changes in proportion of the investment.